+ REMEMBRANCE +

 Gil Gross, an Army Theatre director with whom I traveled as a talent judge

-Arla Guild - US Army Entertainment Director - Fort Lee, Virginia - 2007
+Arla Guild, Petite, efficient, blonde US Army Entertainment Director - Fort Lee, VA 2007

 Bob Haase, St Benedict's football player who died young in a hunting mishap